 - Character set support for non-Latin scripts

-Address Validation and Standardization#
+Address Validation and Standardisation#

 - Verify that addresses correspond to real, deliverable locations